-Office of Student Accountability, Community Standards, and Academic Integrity
+Student Accountability, Community Standards, and Academic Integrity

 Jeremy is the Director of the Office of Student Accountability, Community Standards, and Academic Integrity.
 Jeremy previously served as Assistant Director in Student Accountability and was the adviser to the Undergraduate Honor Council for five years.
 Before working in Student Accountability, Jeremy held progressive roles in Residential Life and the Dean of Students Office at the University of Miami overseeing half of the residential first-year student population, serving as a conduct officer, and running the student conduct/crisis unit for Miami Hurricanes Athletics events.
 Originally from Tennessee, Jeremy received his B.S. from UT Chattanooga before earning his Masters in Higher Education Administration from Peabody College.
 During his time at Peabody, Jeremy served as a Head Resident, Graduate Assistant to the Dean of the Ingram Commons, and the Assistant Advisor to VUcept.
 Jeremy loves spending time with his family and friends, trying new restaurants in Nashville, and cheering on his hometown teams (Titan Up and Anchor Down)!

 Ashley Brown, who has strong experience in social justice education and student engagement, became the director for the Student Center for Social Justice and Identity in January 2021.
 Ashley’s responsibilities will include developing and executing strategic initiatives, programming and support for Vanderbilt’s multicultural, international and under-represented student leaders and organizations.